-Bulls are often connected with virility and abundance.
+Bull symbolism is often connected with virility, power, and fortune.
 These masculine animals are held as sacred within a number of ancient cultures and loom large in the history of human agriculture.
 Whether as a source of food or a father from which new generations of cattle are born, the bull is the king of livestock animals.
 Read on to learn more about the spiritual meaning, mythology, and symbolism connected with the mighty bull.

 Table of contents